wanghaisheng/responsive-landing-page-starter/content/blog/en/sms-notifications-browser-with-angular-node-ably-dr.md

 ## Further reading

-* If you want to know more about the Nexmo SMS API, take a look at [https://developer.nexmo.com/api/sms](https://developer.nexmo.com/api/sms "Nexmo SMS API")
+* If you want to know more about the Vonage SMS API, take a look at [https://developer.nexmo.com/api/sms](https://developer.nexmo.com/api/sms "Vonage SMS API")

-* If you want to configure the Webhook differently, take a look at [https://developer.nexmo.com/concepts/guides/webhooks](https://developer.nexmo.com/concepts/guides/webhooks "Nexmo Webhooks guide")
+* If you want to configure the Webhook differently, take a look at [https://developer.nexmo.com/concepts/guides/webhooks](https://developer.nexmo.com/concepts/guides/webhooks "Vonage Webhooks guide")

-* If you want to play with the Nexmo APIs some more, here is a blog post from [Phil](https://twitter.com/leggetter "Phil Leggetter") going into SMS and Voice [https://www.nexmo.com/blog/2017/03/03/sms-voice-programmable-communications-dr/](https://www.nexmo.com/blog/2017/03/03/sms-voice-programmable-communications-dr/ "Nexmo SMS & Voice")
+* If you want to play with the Vonage APIs some more, here is a blog post from [Phil](https://twitter.com/leggetter "Phil Leggetter") going into SMS and Voice [https://www.nexmo.com/blog/2017/03/03/sms-voice-programmable-communications-dr/](https://www.nexmo.com/blog/2017/03/03/sms-voice-programmable-communications-dr/ "Vonage SMS & Voice")

 * If you want to learn more about Ably, how to publish events and subscribe to events, it's all in their Quick Start guide [https://www.ably.io/documentation/quick-start-guide](https://www.ably.io/documentation/quick-start-guide "Ably Quick Start")